Eleanor de Montfort

-Eleanor de Montfort, Princess of Wales and Lady of Snowdon (1252 – 19 June 1282) was an English noblewoman and Welsh princess through her marriage to Llywelyn ap Gruffudd, who was Prince of Gwynedd, and later, Prince of Wales.
-She was the daughter of Simon de Montfort, 6th Earl of Leicester and Eleanor of England.
-She was also the second woman who can be shown to have used the title Princess of Wales.
+Eleanor de Montfort, Princess of Wales and Lady of Snowdon (1258 – 19 June 1282) was an English noblewoman and Welsh princess through her marriage to Llywelyn ap Gruffudd, who was Prince of Gwynedd, and later, Prince of Wales.
+She was the daughter of Simon de Montfort, 6th Earl of Leicester and Eleanor of England, Countess of Leicester.
+She was the second woman who can be shown to have used the title Princess of Wales.

 Early life

+Eleanor was the youngest child of Simon de Montfort, 6th Earl of Leicester and Eleanor of England.
+She had five older brothers: Henry de Montfort, Simon de Montfort the Younger, Amaury de Montfort, Guy de Montfort and Richard de Montfort.
+Her place of birth is unknown.
-Eleanor's maternal grandparents were King John of England and his Queen consort, Isabella of Angoulême.

-Her maternal uncles included the King of England, Henry of Winchester, and the King of the Romans, Richard of Cornwall.
+Eleanor's maternal grandparents were John, King of England and his Queen consort, Isabella of Angoulême.
+Her maternal uncles included King Henry III of England, and the King of the Romans, Richard of Cornwall.
 Her maternal aunts included the Queen of Scotland, Joan of England; the Holy Roman Empress, Queen of Germany and Queen of Sicily, Isabella of England; and the wife of the Prince of Wales, Joan, Lady of Wales.

 When Eleanor was thirteen years old, her father Simon de Montfort, and brother Lord Henry were killed at the Battle of Evesham (4 August 1265).
 According to the chroniclers, Nicholas Trivet, William Rishanger and others, Earl Simon had earlier made an alliance with Llywelyn ap Gruffudd, whereby it was agreed that Llywelyn and Eleanor would marry.
 After Earl Simon's death, his family was forced to flee the Kingdom of England: Countess Eleanor took her daughter to the safety of the Dominican nunnery at Montargis, France, a Montfort foundation.

 Marriage to Llywelyn ap Gruffydd

-Eleanor’s mother Countess Eleanor died in the Spring of 1275.
+Eleanor's mother Countess Eleanor died in the Spring of 1275.
 Shortly after, Eleanor de Montfort married Llywelyn ap Gruffudd, Prince of Wales, by marriage per nuncios (proxy marriage) or per verba de presenti, which was endorsed by Canon Law.

 Capture and imprisonment by Edward I

 Eleanor began the sea voyage from France to north Wales, avoiding making a land passage through England.
 The two ships carrying Eleanor, her brother Amaury and their entourage, sailing off the south coast of England, were captured by sailors from the port of Bristol, just off the Isles of Scilly.
 Six named men together with the crews of four ships of Bristol were rewarded with a payment of 220 marks.

-'Thomas Larchdeacon', 'Thomas the Archdeacon', who masterminded the capture on behalf of her first cousin Edward I of England was paid £20 in May 1276 by the king's orders, through the sheriff of Cornwall.
+"Thomas the Archdeacon," who masterminded the capture on behalf of her first cousin Edward I of England was paid £20 in May 1276 by the king's orders, through the sheriff of Cornwall.

 Eleanor was taken by ship to Bristol, then held prisoner at Windsor for nearly three years.
 She was released in 1278 following the signing of the Treaty of Aberconwy between Edward I of England and Llywelyn ap Gruffydd.